This is the band we're opening for at Apps and Taps on Friday night. They're called That Arena Rock Show.

 Perhaps you're reading this and share similar life experiences to mine, consequently perceiving That Arena Rock Show as something of a watered down recapitulation, akin to Disney on Ice, or a Vegas nostalgia act.
 No offense to the headliner, but 80s rock & roll wasn't as slickly polished and contrived as that.
 It was grimy, soiled, and smutty; it actually stunk, in an olfactory sense.
 It seemed like I was constantly searching for a laundromat.
 It also itched and burned.
 Hot showers helped with that, and penicillin stopped the burning.
 At one point everyone in my band had shaved their pubic hair.

-In any case the Chelsea Hotel was for me something like the sanatorium in Mann's Der Zauberberg, a refuge for my cultural and spiritual malaise and a local where I could interact with an eclectic group of people.
+The Chelsea Hotel was for me something like the sanatorium in Mann's Der Zauberberg, a refuge for my cultural and spiritual malaise and a local where I could interact with an eclectic group of people.
 I spent hours pumping change into the payphone booth in the lobby talking to a Swedish girl I was hopelessly in love with.
 My journals from those days read as the unsophisticated, melancholy account of an adolescent obsessed with sex and survival in Manhattan, enraptured by the ecstasy of music, pained in his soul by the transience of love and beauty, grasping for the knowledge he felt he could only obtain in the city, while at the same time longing for an idealistic recollection of the pastoral countryside.
 Though I lacked the skill to articulately document those bittersweet evocations, I know the feelings in that young man's heart, as I am still that divided soul.
 I thank God I got to live in a time when a young person had to make an arduous effort to relocate to the city, experiencing that struggle of establishing a toehold within what was a dying golden age of cosmopolitan culture.
 That experience was worth something at that time.
 The internet has devalued and cheapened that real adventure.
 That "world" will now come to you, though in a cheapened, plastic, deracinated form.

 A psychotherapist named Dan Bloom had become a mentor of sorts, helping to guide my, until that point, autodidactic education.
 He brought Wagner, Richard Strauss, and Nietzsche to my attention.
 He also introduced me to Mann's novella Tonio Kröger, which had an inestimable impact upon me, planting a seed in my head about the concept of the artist and self creation.